onaio/fhir-web/packages/plan-form/README.md

 # PlanForm

-Component that renders form to create or edit OpenSRP plans
+Component that renders a form to create or edit OpenSRP plans.
+It implements custom UI and user interactions as required by opensrp-web apps that use antd.

 ## Installation